zubeax/zubeax.github.io/_posts/2023-12-23-installing-gitea.markdown

 description: >
   Install a self-hosted Git service.
 Git with a cup of tea
 ---
 [<b>Gitea</b>](https://about.gitea.com/) is an excellent and easy to use version control system.
 Today we are going to install it in our cluster as the next step in creating a build pipeline for our container images.

 - Table of Contents
 {:toc .large-only}

 ## Prerequisite - Installing Postgres

 The [<b>bitnami</b>](https://bitnami.com/stack/gitea/virtual-machine) Gitea images do not support the arm64 architecture, so we have to install Postgres on our own.
 To create the Kubernetes objects we require the .yaml files to feed to kubectl.
-An easy way to get them is to use helm and let it do a dry run installation :
+The simplest way to obtain them is to use helm and let it do a dry run installation :

 - download the helm chart and unpack the tar ball into a local directory
-- do a dry-run installation to collect the .yaml files
+- do a dry-run installation to collect the manifest files

 ~~~sh
 helm fetch gitea-charts/gitea --untar=true --untardir=.
 helm install --dry-run gitea -f ./values.yaml  . > ./gitea-dry-run-log.txt
 ~~~

-Now we can lift the .yaml files from `./gitea-dry-run-log.txt`.
+Now we can lift the manifest files from `./gitea-dry-run-log.txt`.

 We need a password for Postgres.
 Security is not really a concern for this installation, so let's just make it a little harder for my kids.

 ~~~sh
 #File: 'mkpgpass.sh'